AdobeDocs/commerce-operations.en/help/performance/configuration.md

 >[!TIP]
 >
->Reindexing on MariaDB 10.4 takes more time compared to other MariaDB or [!DNL MySQL] versions.
+>Reindexing on MariaDB 10.4 and 10.6 takes more time compared to other MariaDB or [!DNL MySQL] versions.
 We suggest modifying the default MariaDB configuration setting, which is described in the [installation prerequisites](../installation/prerequisites/database/mysql.md).

 ## Caches